The Best TOEFL Speaking Advice: Understanding the Test

 We recommend dividing your preparations into three sections:

 GlobalExam can help you every step of the way.
-As soon as you create an account, you will get access to grammar and vocabulary study sheets, TOEFL exercises and mock tests.
-You can also find interesting articles about TOEFL Listening Tips and TOEFL IBT Reading Section: Tips and Strategies.
+As soon as you create an account, you will get access to grammar and vocabulary study sheets, TOEFL exercises and mock tests and much more.

 With our learning platform, you can practice responding to questions exactly like the ones you will encounter on test day and record yourself speaking against the clock.
 Training under real exam conditions is an essential part of your preparation for test day.